sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 *Was it over, then?
 Were things back to normal?*

+He reached his senses outward.
+His minions - were they alright?
+His memory from this day told him they were, and that some were gathered near the bridge playing some 'tag' game.
+He felt the familiar sense of the minions there, and sighed out.

+*Seems like things were as they should be.*

 He glanced up toward the sky.
 Though the ever-present night in his Forest clouded the view, he knew that that Kid's 'spaceship' was up there.

 Perhaps it was time to make a visit.